440-331-2405

 During the regular season, September through May, a number of things:

-Coffee, tea, and other refreshments are served between 9:30 and 10 a.m. in area called the Fellowship Hall.
-An usher or Welcome Desk receptionist willl be happy to point the way
+• Coffee, tea, and other refreshments are served between 9:30 and 10 a.m. in area called the Fellowship Hall.
+An usher would be happy to point the way.

 I have a couple of other questions.
 How do I get them answered?